CD3/config-makover/README.md

 substitution are actually Tempita expressions, which means they can contain arbitrary Python code.

-The rendering process consists of several step.
-The rendering function is called recursively on the branches of the configuration tree so that it essentially 'walks' down the tree and begins rendering the bottom branches.
-This is useful because it allows for 'local' variable substitution.
-Parameter references will be replaced with values from the same branch if possible.
-If the parameter name that is referenced does not exist in the same branch, then a parameter in the parent branch will be used if it exists.
-If no parameter exists, the next highest branch is used, and so on until the top of the tree is reached.
+Several things are done to render the configuration tree.
+Essentially, each (terminal) element in the tree is passed through the Tempita `sub` function and replaced with the result.
+A `DataTree` view of the configuration tree is passed to the `sub` function as the render context, so all of the parameters in the configuration tree are avaiable in the Tempita expression.

+In order to allow multi-level references (i.e. a parameter is references that references another parameter), this is repeated until the configuration tree does not change after a complete render.
+To protect against circular dependencies, a hash of the tree after each render is stored.
+If a hash is repeated, the rendering stops. repeats a previous state).
+A modified version of Tempita's `_eval` function is used so that if an error occurs during the substitution, the template is returned unmodified.
+This allows the `sub` function to be called multiple times on the same template.

+The following steps are taken during one render of the configuration tree:

-When a specific branch of the configuration tree is being rendered, the following things happen:
+1. A hash of the configuration tree is stored by first pickling the tree, and then creating a hash of the pickle string.

-1. The "configuration tree" is serialized into a "configuration string".
-This is done using pickle.

-2. A hash of the configuration string is stored.
+1. A list of all paths to terminal elements in the tree is generated.

-3. The configuration string is treated as a Tempita template and is rendered using the configuration tree for the context.

-4. The configuration tree is replaced with the tree created from de-serializing the rendered configuration string.
+1. The element at each path is passed to the Tempita `sub` function.

-5. A hash of the rendered configuration string is computed and stored.
+1. A hash of the rendered configuration string is computed and stored.

-6. If the new hash matches any other hashes that have been stored, the render function is terminated.
+1. If the new hash matches any other hashes that have been stored, the render function is terminated.
 Otherwise, the process is repeated with the updated configuration tree.

 In addition to these steps, a set of user defined functions are used to "filter" the configuration tree elements